kbr/fritzconnection/docs/sources/introduction.rst

 Introduction
 ============

-Technically the communication with the Fritz!Box works by UPnP using SCPD and SOAP for information transfer which it itself is based on the TR-064 protocol.
+Technically the communication with the Fritz!Box works by UPnP using SCPD and SOAP for information transfer which is based on the TR-064 protocol.
 The TR-064 protocol uses the concepts of ``services`` and ``actions``.
-A service is a collection of actions for a given topic like WLAN-connections, registered hosts and so on.
+A service is a collection of actions for a given topic like WLAN-connections, registered hosts, phone calls, home-automation tasks and so on.
+The documentation about all services and actions is available from the vendor AVM (see `Further Reading <further_reading.html>`_).

 FritzConnection manages the inspection of a given Fritz!Box and can access all available services and corresponding actions.
 For some services it is required to provide the user-password for the box.
 The set of available services and actions may vary by router models.

+The installation of fritzconnection (using pip) will also install a command line tool for the Fritz!Box api-inspection.
+The next sections will give an introduction to this command line tool and how to write modules on top of fritzconnection.

 Internal defaults